EventStore/EventStore/docs/cluster.md

 ### Gossip timeout

-When nodes call each other using gossip protocol to understand the cluster status, a busy node might delay the response.
-When a node isn't getting a response from another node, it might consider that other node as dead.
+When nodes call each other using the gossip protocol to understand the cluster status, a busy node might delay the response.
+When a node is not getting a response from another node, it might consider that other node as dead.
 Such a situation might trigger the election process.

 If your cluster network is congested, you might increase the gossip timeout using the `GossipTimeoutMs` setting, so nodes will be more tolerant to delayed gossip responses.
 The default value is 2.5 seconds (2500 ms).